shubham29mehta/Hate-Speech-Detection/README.md

 # Data Source

-You can get the data from https://www.kaggle.com/datasets/mrmorj/hate-speech-and-offensive-language-dataset.I have used a subset of data to train,validate and test the model
+You can get the data from https://www.kaggle.com/datasets/mrmorj/hate-speech-and-offensive-language-dataset.
+I have used a subset of data to train,validate and test the model

 # API